Toruse/toruse.github.io/source/_enportfolio/10/automania.md

     height: 454
 ---

-**AutoMania** - интернет-магазин по продаже запчастей.
+**AutoMania** - online store for selling spare parts.

 ---

-Место работы
+Place of work

-* Компания _MstarProject_
+* Company _MstarProject_

-Реализованный функционал
+Implemented

-* Реализована корзина как на сайте rozetka.com.ua.
+* The shopping cart has been implemented as on the site rozetka.com.ua.
-* Добавлен звездочный рейтинг.
+* Added star rating.

-Проделанная работа
+Work done

-* Переделана логика работы корзины в CMS.
+* The logic of the shopping cart in the CMS has been redesigned.
-* Изменена вёрстка для новой корзины.
+* The layout for the new cart has been changed.
-* Добавлен вывод рейтинга и форма для голосования в карточке товара.
+* Added rating output and voting form in the product card.
-* Реализован подсчёт рейтинга и сохранения его в базу данных.
+* Implemented rating calculation and saving it to the database.
-* Мелкие правки по сайту.
+* Minor edits on the site.
-* Тестирование функциональности.
+* Functionality testing.

-Использовались технологии / инструменты
+Technologies / tools

 * PHP, HTML, CSS, JavaScript, Zend Studio, Xdebug, Subversion.